Silicon: benefits, dosage, contraindications

 Anti-aging

-Several factors intervene in the aging process including the degeneration of the functional matrix (connective tissue).
-Indeed, the extracellular matrix composed of collagen and elastin fibers, as well as glycosaminoglycans confer mechanical properties to these tissues and also regulate metabolic activity.
-Silicon plays a role in the metabolism of collagen, elastin, and glycosaminoglycans, so its deficiency promotes aging at the skin, joint (with an osteoarthritis phenomenon), and bone levels (with a tendency to osteoporosis).
+Several factors contribute to the aging process, including degeneration of the functional matrix (connective tissue).
+The extracellular matrix, composed of collagen and elastin fibers as well as glycosaminoglycans, provides these tissues with mechanical properties and also helps regulate metabolic activity.
+Silicon is involved in the metabolism of collagen, elastin and glycosaminoglycans; therefore its deficiency promotes aging of the skin, joints (with osteoarthritic changes) and bones (with a tendency toward osteoporosis).

-Silicon compounds play an important protective role in the body, increasing its self-defense functions and detoxification abilities.
-This is partly due to the fact that silicon compounds facilitate the elimination of metabolites, foreign and toxic derivatives through urine, and serve as a barrier, slowing down degenerative processes and intensifying collagen biosynthesis.
+Silicon-containing compounds play an important protective role in the body, enhancing its self-defense functions and its detoxification capacity.
+This is partly because silicon compounds facilitate the elimination through urine of metabolites and foreign or toxic derivatives, and act as a barrier, slowing the progression of degenerative processes and increasing collagen biosynthesis.

 Adult: 20 mg - 50 mg